Gordon Waller: Early life

 Waller was born in Braemar, Aberdeenshire, Scotland, the son of a prominent surgeon who was based in Pinner.
-His family lived in London, England however his mother moved to Scotland to give birth to him, as the second world war was still happening.
-The family moved to Middlesex when Waller was a child, where Waller gained entrance to Westminster School.
+His family lived in London, England, but his mother moved to Scotland to give birth to him, as the Second World War was still happening.
+When Waller was a small child, the family moved to Middlesex, where he gained entrance to Westminster School.

 Career

 Peter and Gordon

-In attending Westminster school he met fellow student Peter Asher, likewise the son of a doctor, in 1959 and they began playing together as a duo – Peter and Gordon.
+While attending Westminster School he met fellow student Peter Asher, likewise the son of a doctor, in 1959 and they began playing together as a duo – Peter and Gordon.
 Asher mentioned in a 2006 interview that "Our voices are quite different, Gordon's and mine, but we tried singing together experimentally and we found that we could achieve this very nice harmony."

-They secured a two week residency at The Pickwick Club, owned by Harry Secombe, while Asher was studying philosophy at university and Waller was still at boarding school.
+They secured a two-week residency at The Pickwick Club, owned by Harry Secombe, while Asher was studying philosophy at university and Waller was still at boarding school.
 Every evening, Gordon would sneak out of boarding school by climbing over the school gates to attend the gig, however one night he stabbed the bottom of his foot on the gates spikes, permanently damaging it (Waller said in an interview in the 2000s that a hole was still there).
 Through Secombe, they met Norman Newell, who signed them to EMI.